nomoixyz/vulcan/docs/src/testing/expect.md

 ## `.not`

+> Note: `.not` is not yet implemented for all matchers.

-The `.not` property allows you invert the result of the assertion.
+The `.not` property inverts the result of the assertion.

 ```solidity
 function testSomething() external {